 Olive oil – Taming your appetite

-Red – Supports prostate, Urinary tract and DNA health.
-Protects against cancer and heart diseases.
+Red – Supports prostate, Urinary tract, and DNA health.
+It protects against cancer and heart diseases.

 e.g. Pomegranate, Watermelon, Cherries, Strawberries, Beets, Tomatoes, Apples, Raspberries, cranberries, Red grapes, Red Onions

-Purple – Good for heart, brain, bones, arteries and cognitive health.
-Fights cancer and supports healthy ageing
+Purple – Good for heart, brain, bones, arteries, and cognitive health.
+Fights cancer and supports healthy aging

 Green – Supports eye health, arterial function, lung health, liver function, and cell health.
-Helps wound healing and gum health.
+It helps wound healing and gum health.

 e.g. Avocado, Kiwi, Broccoli, Cucumber, Celery, Asparagus, Cabbage, Green Apple, Lettuce, Spinach, Sweet Pepper

-White – Supports healthy bones, circulatory system, and internal function.
-Fights heart disease and cancer. e.g. Cauliflower, onion, Garlic, Potatoes, Ginger, Radish,
+White – Supports healthy bones, circulatory systems, and internal functions.
+Fights heart disease and cancer. e.g. Cauliflower, Onion, Garlic, Potatoes, Ginger, Radish,

 Yellow – Good for eye health, healthy immune function, and healthy growth development.